Arthur Lawley, 6th Baron Wenlock: Governor of Madras

 While serving as Lieutenant-Governor of Transvaal, Lawley was appointed Governor of Madras on 28 December 1905 at a monthly pay of Rs.
 10,000.
 He took office on 28 March 1906 succeeding The Lord Ampthill.
 Lawley's eldest brother Beilby Lawley, 3rd Baron Wenlock had also served as the governor of Madras from 1891 to 1896.
 The Madras Legislative Council was completely reformed according to the Indian Councils Act 1909 and enlarged during his time.
 Lawley undertook a fifteen tours to acquaint himself of the administrative machinery prevailing in the Presidency.
 He took the opportunity to visit schools, hospitals and prisons, to meet with peasants, politicians, farmers and businessmen and to consult with government officials.
 During his tenure, the Madras Estates Land Bill was passed.
 In 1906, the Arbuthnot Bank of Madras crashed precipitating one of the worst financial disasters of the 20th century.
 Lawley, who was himself one of the stockholders, tried to raise public funds to rescue investors.
 The disillusioned investors eventually responded by founding the Indian Bank.
 At the end of 1908 Lawley introduced the Morley-Minto reforms which brought Indian representation into the government of Madras.
 He appointed the Maharaja of Bobbili to be the first Indian to have membership of the Executive.

 Lawley also promoted the building of railways and encouraged modern agriculture and industrial development.
 With his close friend the Maharaja of Mysore he promoted technical education.
 In 1910 there was an Agricultural and Industrial Exhibition in Mysore.

 The newly constructed building housing the Government Museum, Chennai was opened by Lawley on 5 September 1906.
 Lawley inaugurated the Victoria Memorial Hall in Madras on 28 March 1909 in memory of Queen Victoria.
 In 1910, Lawley unveiled a portrait of Queen Victoria inside the Victoria Public Hall after the building was acquired by the Suguna Vilas Sabha.
 On 27 October 1911, Lawley presided over the Annual Day function of the Madras Sanskrit College and presented diplomas to meritorious students.

 Lawley inaugurated the Giffard School block of the Women and Children's Hospital in Egmore in October 1911.
 On 1 November 1911, Sir Arthur Lawley opened the Lady Lawley Nurses Home.
-Their Excellencies were garlanded with extravagant garlands of flowers.
+Their Excellencies received extravagant garlands of flowers.
 The nurses' quarters was established opposite to the hospital and named after Lady Lawley.